51Degrees/documentation/src/info/errormessages.md

 # Only Add On Product Provided @anchor Only_add_on_product_provided

 This product is an add-on to one of the plans outlined on the [pricing page](https://51degrees.com/pricing).
 The base subscription is licensed in a separate licence key.
-Ensure this licence key found in your sign-up email has been included when creating your resource key on the 51Degrees [Cloud Configurator](https://configure.51degrees.com/)
+Ensure this licence key found in your sign-up email has been included when creating your Resource Key on the 51Degrees [Cloud Configurator](https://configure.51degrees.com/)

 # Referer or Origin Header Not Set @anchor Referer_or_Origin_header_not_set